-The Answers to Your LASIK and PRK Surgery Questions
+The Answers to Your LASIK Surgery Questions

-What is laser vision correction?
+Q: What is laser vision correction?

-Laser vision correction is a surgical procedure designed to correct vision problems for patients that are nearsighted, farsighted, or have astigmatism.
+A: Laser vision correction is a surgical procedure designed to correct common vision problems for patients that are nearsighted, farsighted, or have astigmatism.
 The two most common types of laser vision correction are LASIK and PRK.
 LASIK, which stands for Laser-Assisted In Situ Keratomileusis, permanently changes the shape of the cornea using laser technology.

-Is LASIK safe?
-Is PRK surgery safe?
+Q: Is LASIK safe?

-Is LASIK or PRK painful?
+Q: Is LASIK painful?

-How long does a LASIK or PRK procedure take?
+Q: How long does LASIK surgery take?

-Am I awake during LASIK or PRK?
+Q: Am I awake during LASIK?

-Has LASIK technology changed over the years?
+Q: Has LASIK technology changed over the years?

 Q: How do I know if I am a candidate for LASIK surgery?